puneeth579/jsonsrv/README.md

 ###Framework servlets
 Two framework servlets are available, covering two different configuration scenarios:
 * [JsonServlet](src/main/java/org/brutusin/jsonsrv/JsonServlet.java): Base servlet loading service definitions from `jsonsrv.json` (explained later)
-* [SpringJsonServlet](src/main/java/org/brutusin/jsonsrv/SpringJsonServlet.java) Extending the previous servlet, this servlet loads the service definitions from [Spring configuration XML files](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/xsd-config.html).
+* [SpringJsonServlet](src/main/java/org/brutusin/jsonsrv/SpringJsonServlet.java): Extending the previous servlet, this servlet loads the service definitions from Spring configuration XML files ([?](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/xsd-config.html)).
 Spring dependencies have a `<scope>provided</scope>` in this module, so order to use this servlet, the spring jars must be available to client module

 ####JsonServlet
 #####Web module configuration
 In the `web.xml` configure the following mapping for this framework servlet:

-Example:

 ```xml
 ...